MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ![Wizard Interaction Settings Page](images/installation-wizard-interaction-settings.png)

 #### XR Hardware Setup
 Then, if it's not configured already, you will be able to configure your project to work with your VR hardware.
 If your hardware is not listed but supports OpenXR, select Other.
 You might need to finish the configuration under Project Settings -> XR Plug-in Management.
-If OpenXR is not supported, please reach out to us in the VR Builder Community.
+If your device is not supported, please reach out to us in the VR Builder Community.
 The packages for the selected hardware will be imported after closing the wizard.

 ![Wizard Hardware Page](images/installation-wizard-hardware.png)

 #### Unity Localization

 Finally you must choose whether to set up localization support or skip it for now.
 VR Builder supports localization through the Unity Localization package.
 When setting up localization, the wizard will guide you through the manual steps required for a localized project.
 It provides a useful checklist and some shortcuts to make the task easier.
 It also has links that redirect to the relevant Unity documentation.
 If you decide to skip this setup, VR Builder will work in a single language.
-You can perform localization setup at any time.We encourage you to use Unity Localization, even if you use just one language.
-With Unity Localization, you will have all your texts in one place inside the Unity Localization Tables, which in turn will give you the possibility to export and refine them and import them back into Unity.Note that as of Januar 2024, we do not support asset localization tables.
-See [Resources path/Key](https://github.com/MindPort-GmbH/VR-Builder/blob/develop/Documentation/vr-builder-manual.md#configuration) in the Documentation on how to localize files.
+You can perform localization setup at any time.
+We encourage you to use Unity Localization, even if you use just one language.
+With Unity Localization, you will have all your texts in one place inside the Unity Localization Tables, which in turn will give you the possibility to export and refine them and import them back into Unity.
+Note that as of January 2024, we do not support asset localization tables.
+See [Resources path/Key](https://github.com/MindPort-GmbH/VR-Builder/blob/develop/Documentation/vr-builder-manual.md#configuration) in the Documentation on how to localize audio files.

 ![Localization Page](images/installation-wizard-localization.png)